stephansemerad/choropleth_maps_with_folium/README.md

-# Choropleth Maps with folium
+# Choropleth Maps with Folium

 Try out, using folium to create a HTML file (map.html) displaying different indicators.